Interview – Chris Stein of Blondie

 CrypticRock.com – That would be great to see put together.
 Looking at your work, you have kept the images in great shape for a long time.
 This is prior to digital photography, so it is awesome to see how you were able to keep and archive the material.

-Chris Stein – Yea, there was some stuff that got lost over the years.
+Chris Stein – Yeah, there was some stuff that got lost over the years.
 There are a couple of really cool shots which I wish I still had.
-For the most part I have the majority of it.
+For the most part, I have the majority of it.
 It’s a pain in the ass dealing with negatives and slides.
 The digital stuff is much easier.

-CrypticRock.com – One can imagine so, there is no need to develop anything anymore with digital imagery.
+CrypticRock.com – One can imagine that there is no need to develop anything more with digital imagery nowadays.

 Chris Stein – Cataloging and finding things is hard if I want to find one image.
 It’s really a pain in the ass looking through a million negatives and slides.